Skip to main content

 • You’re pre-revenue and need your first paying customer, not long-term compounding

-• You need results in 30 days (SEO compounds over 6–12 months)
+• You need results in 30 days (SEO compounds over 6 to 12 months)

-The AI Growth Package is my diagnostic-first engagement model: free research and strategy delivered before any invoice.
+The AI Growth Package is the diagnostic-first engagement model: research and strategy delivered before any invoice.